sharpenedblade/sharpenedblade.github.io/content/about.md

-I write about interesting, fun, or plain helpful stuff.
-I currently maintain a Fedora remix for linux on T2 macs, though I dont have a lot of free time right now, so I might "disappear" for a while.

 ## Contact Information

-I will _try_ to respond somewhat quickly, but I am somewhat busy right now.
-Please encrypt any sensitive information and attach your gpg key. _Please_ **do not** send "marketing" to me, it is going to get filtered anyways.
+I will try to respond somewhat quickly, but also might not if I don't feel like it. **Do not** send "marketing" to me, I will block you if you do.

 -   GPG Key: [`0xCE6D7CB6A35EF8DD`](/gpg-key.pub "03DD 0873 D690 21C9 1759  BA22 CE6D 7CB6 A35E F8DD")
 -   Matrix: [@sharpenedblade:matrix.org](https://matrix.to/#/@sharpenedblade:matrix.org)